BriceLucifer/compsci-713/src/chapters/F_decision_trees.md

 ## 🏗️ Design Question Framework

+### If asked: "What does greedy mean for CART?"
+(S1 2025 Actual Q4, 2 marks)

+**Answer**: "CART is greedy because it **selects the best split at each node without looking ahead** to see how the split affects future decisions.
+It makes **no effort to craft an optimal tree overall** -- it just makes the maximally good **local** decision at each step.
+Since finding the globally optimal decision tree is NP-complete, this greedy approach is a practical necessity.
+The trade-off is that a locally optimal split at one node might lead to a suboptimal tree structure overall."

 ### If asked: "Explain how Random Forest works and why feature bagging helps."
+(S1 2025 Sample Q5 / S1 2026 Sample Q5, 3 marks)

 **WHAT**: "Random Forest is an ensemble method that combines Bagging with Feature Bagging.
 It creates many decision trees, each trained on a different bootstrap sample of the data.
 At each split within each tree, only a random subset of $\sqrt{p}$ features is considered."

 **WHY**: "A single decision tree is prone to overfitting (high variance).
 By training many trees on different data subsets and averaging their predictions, we reduce variance.
-Feature bagging further decorrelates the trees — without it, every tree would select the same dominant feature at the root, making all trees nearly identical and defeating the purpose of ensemble averaging."
+Feature bagging further decorrelates the trees -- without it, every tree would select the same dominant feature at the root, making all trees nearly identical and defeating the purpose of ensemble averaging."

 **HOW**: "1) Sample $n$ points with replacement from the training data to create a bootstrap sample.
 2) Build a decision tree on this sample, but at each node only evaluate $\sqrt{p}$ randomly chosen features and pick the best among those.
 3) Repeat for $M$ trees (e.g., 2,048).
 4) For a new input, collect predictions from all trees and take the majority vote."

 **TRADE-OFF**: "Each individual tree in a Random Forest is slightly less accurate than a single optimised tree (because it does not see all features at every split).
 However, the diversity gained makes the ensemble as a whole far more accurate and robust.
-The trade-off is interpretability — a single tree can be visualised and understood, but a forest of 2,048 trees cannot."
+The trade-off is interpretability -- a single tree can be visualised and understood, but a forest of 2,048 trees cannot."

 **EXAMPLE**: "With 225 features, each tree considers $\sqrt{225} = 15$ features at each split.
-This ensures that even if one feature is very strong, most trees will not have it available at the root — producing diverse trees."
+This ensures that even if one feature is very strong, most trees will not have it available at the root -- producing diverse trees."

 ### If asked: "Compare Bagging and Boosting."